 Double-click the .mcpack file to import it into Minecraft Bedrock.
 Open the Dressing Room, or the skin picker on the profile screen, and your pack appears under the owned skins as its own group.
 Pick any skin in it and it applies right away.

-If a skin looks wrong, with arms too wide or too narrow, switch its model between classic and slim in the queue and rebuild; the model must match the texture the skin was drawn for.
+If a skin looks wrong, with arms too wide or too narrow, switch its model between classic and slim in the list and rebuild; the model must match the texture the skin was drawn for.
 This is a Bedrock Edition tool.
 Java Edition uses a different skin system and does not load skin packs, so it is out of scope for this version.

 No. This tool builds a Bedrock Edition skin pack (.mcpack), which uses a manifest and skins.json that Java does not read.
 Java does not support skin packs in the same way; you apply skins one at a time through the launcher or a third-party loader, so a packaged pack is out of scope for this version.